 Minerals Council releases fact sheet on safety in mining for 2019

-Submitted by: Teresa Settasby Kenneth Coster, Partner and Shane Johnson, Professional Support Lawyer at Webber Wentzel
+Written by: Teresa Settas Save to Instapaperby Kenneth Coster, Partner and Shane Johnson, Professional Support Lawyer at Webber Wentzel

 The Minerals Council South Africa (Minerals Council) has recently published its safety in mining fact sheet that summarises the state of safety in the South African mining industry for 2019.
 The fact sheet also highlights the recent commitments made in the mining industry to achieving zero harm across all mining operations in the country.